Canada rocked by rash of soldier suicides in one week

 The latest death, of a married 46-year-old soldier whose body was found on Monday near his base in Quebec, is being treated as an apparent suicide.
 Sylvain Lelievre had served in Bosnia and Afghanistan.

-In the past week, the bodies of Warrant Officer Michael McNeil, Master Cpl William Elliott and Master Bombardier Travis Halmrast have also been discovered.'Out of steam'
+In the past week, the bodies of Warrant Officer Michael McNeil, Master Cpl William Elliott and Master Bombardier Travis Halmrast have also been discovered.

 The men were based in Ontario, Manitoba and Alberta respectively.